ethereum/pm/All Core Devs Meetings/Meeting 58.md

 ** **

 ** **
 **DECISION 58.1** The [ProgPoW Carbon Vote](http://www.progpowcarbonvote.com/) signal will be shutting down in 13 days from today.
-Everyone that wishes to vote will need to do so before this date and ensure they leave their ETH in the address they voted from until after the specified block number.
+Everyone that wishes to vote will need to do so before this date and ensure they leave their ETH in the address they voted from until after block number 7504000, as per [Lane's tweet](https://twitter.com/lrettig/status/1111652965331415040).
 ** **